A DNN Framework for Learning Lagrangian Drift With Uncertainty: Data

 \subsubsection{Deployment of probabilistic trajectories}

-For the year 2018, we deploy $N_T$ 30-day probabilistic trajectories whose initial positions are randomly sampled over the ocean's spatio-temporal domain.
-We choose $N_T=10,000$ to encourage a wide spatio-temporal coverage of our simulated trajectories.
-To ensure a full 30-day trajectory can be completed, we set the last sampling date to December 1st.
-To evaluate our model on a different year, we deploy $0.15N_T$ trajectories for the year 2016 with the same sampling characteristics as the year 2018.
+For each dataset, we deploy $N_T$ 15-day probabilistic trajectories whose initial positions are randomly sampled over the ocean's spatio-temporal domain.
+We choose $N_T$=20,000 to encourage a wide spatio-temporal coverage of our simulated trajectories.
+The probabilistic trajectories are split into training\footnote{The training split for the 2016 dataset is not used in this study.}, validation, and test sets with a ratio of 70/15/15 prior to discretising them into snapshots to ensure no cross contamination across the sets.
+To ensure a full 15-day trajectory can be completed, we set the last deployment date to December 16th.